Rookout/docs/docs/jvm-setup.md

 ## Debugging frameworks

-To reduce performance overhead, the Rookout SDK will not insturment some popular libraries and frameworks.
+To reduce performance overhead, the Rookout SDK will not instrument some popular libraries and frameworks.
 If you wish to debug such a framework, you can set the following environment variable to allow certain package prefixes:

 ```bash
 export ROOKOUT_INCLUDE_CLASS_PREFIX=org.springframework.